 Surgery for Hip Dysplasia in Dogs

-Based on subjective assessment of nine joint parameters established by The Orthopedic Foundation for animals, conformation of canine hip dysplasia or degenerative joint disease (arthritis) are categorized as excellent, good, fair, borderline, mild, moderate, or severe.
+Based on subjective assessment of nine joint parameters established by The Orthopedic Foundation for animals, conformation of canine hip dysplasia, arthritic conditons involving hips and joints are screened & categorized as excellent, good, fair, borderline, mild, moderate, or severe.

 The first three categories are considered to be normal while the last three are “dysplastic” and therefore potential candidates for some form of canine hip dysplasia surgery.